alban-read/Scheme-Windows-Workspace/App/docs/gui.md

   (loop (+ 1 i)))
 ```

-For the shell application only:-

-The defined **dotimes** and **while** commands already check for escape; and a for loop is not infinite anyway.
-The trend with scheme to use recursion for all loops; does make this hazardous; remember to add this to your code if you want it to be interruptible.
+The predefined **dotimes** and **while** commands already check for escape; and a for loop is not infinite.
+A pattern with scheme is to use explicit recursion for all loops; that pattern make this hazard more likely; remember to add this to your code if you want it to be interruptible.

 ```scheme
 (when (escape-pressed?) (raise "Escape Key!"))